The Badwell Ash Story

 In the 1990s the owners of Mill Cottage ran the site as a commercial fishery for a few years.
 By 2005 the site had become very overgrown, but with a great deal of effort the land was cleared and the lakes de-silted and deepened.
 Planning Permission was obtained for the holiday lodges, which opened in 2006.

-The Lodges were sourced from the Baltic.
+The four Lodges were sourced from the Baltic.
 The extreme Baltic winters (often -30°C) cause the trees to grow slowly and the timber is therefore very dense.
 As a result the lodges remain very warm inside even in the coldest mid-winter weather.
 The lodges were assembled by a team of skilled joiners over a number of weeks using floating platforms.
 Each lodge sits on 19 concrete and steel piles drilled 12 metres into the ground, and each has its own over-water decking and balcony.

 We bought the holiday lodges and Mill Cottage in July 2020.
 The prior owners, Penny and Antony, have now moved on to pastures new.
 They had taken over in 2015 from Clare and Stephen Edmondson, who in turn had bought the business in 2010 from the Slades.
-Our predecessors have built a wonderful countryside retreat here at Badwell Ash, and it is really important to us that we maintain the beauty and tranquility of the site, and high level of service, to ensure that our guests have a relaxing and memorable experience staying with us.
+Our predecessors have built a wonderful countryside retreat here at Badwell Ash, and it is really important to us that we maintain the beauty and tranquillity of the site, and high level of service, to ensure that our guests have a relaxing and memorable experience staying with us.
 We aim to offer high standards of care and accommodation, and create a calm oasis in this beautiful Suffolk hideaway.
 We hope you will enjoy your stay and return with your friends and family for many years to come.

 VisitEngland - 4 Star Gold Award